-The ski towns of Banff and Lake Louise are home to three distinctive mountain resorts – Mt.
-Norquay, The Lake Louise Ski Resort, and Sunshine Village, which are all accessible by one lift ticket known as SkiBig3.
+The ski towns of Banff and Lake Louise are home to three distinctive mountain resorts – Banff Sunshine, Lake Louise Ski Resort and Mt Norquay, which are all accessible by one lift ticket known as SkiBig3.
 A UNESCO World Heritage Site, the area is known for its exceptional natural beauty, rare wildlife and abundant land-forms.

 Banff and Lake Louise are both surrounded by spectacular scenery.
 In Banff you will find ample accommodation options, trendy restaurants, bars and shopping, whereas the smaller village of Lake Louise is ideal for those seeking a luxury resort experience.